y3owk1n/base16-pro-max.nvim/README.md

 ### Adding Plugin Support

-1. Add plugin option to `Base16.Config.Plugins` type
+1. Add plugin option to `Base16.Config.Plugins` type in `init.lua`
-2. Add the plugin into `known_plugins` in `V.validate_plugins` function
+2. Add the plugin into `M.plugin_map` in `plugins/init.lua`
-3. Create highlight function in `setup_plugins_hl`
-4. Use `U.has_plugin()` to check if integration should be applied
+3. Create a corresponding `plugin file` in `plugins` folder and set it up like others
-5. Do not specify colors directly in highlight groups, add the colors to `default_config.color_groups` instead if really needed and use it.
+4. Do not specify colors directly in highlight groups, add the colors to `default_config.color_groups` instead if really needed and use it.
-6. Follow existing patterns for consistent styling
-7. If there's a need for extra setup, add it to the help section at `@mod base16-pro-max.plugins`
+5. If there's a need for extra setup, add it to the help section at `@mod base16-pro-max.plugins`
-8. Test with actual plugin usage
+6. Test with actual plugin usage
-9. Submit pull request with documentation
+7. Submit pull request with documentation

 ### Color Group Architecture